carlosvouking/carlosvouking.github.io/_posts/2018-8-25-My titanic disaster journey Part 2-:-Predictive model.md

 > for conda distribution environment: **....'conda update scikit-learn'**

-####  Obviously updating the package means restarting the .ipynb kernel and then re-rerunning all the previous notebook cells for the changes to apply.
+####  Obviously updating the package means restarting the .ipynb kernel and then re-running all the previous notebook cells for the changes to apply.

 ####  I can move further with building the baseline model so far as the **'DummyClassifer()'** function is available in the current notebook version of scikit-learn.